-To access the {Shipping Manifest} module, use the mouse to direct the mouse arrow to {Shipping} in the top menu bar, left click, drag the mouse arrow to {Shipping Manifest}, and left click or type [Alt][R/r],[M/m].
+To access the {Shipping Manifest} module, use the mouse to direct the mouse arrow to {Shipping} in the top menu bar, left click, drag the mouse arrow to {Shipping Manifest}, and left click or type [Alt] [R/r], [M/m].

-A Shipping Manifest window displays either after the {Shipping Manifest} module accessed or after a positive response is recorded to the IC Informed Consent Exclusion window. is The upper portion of the Shipping Manifest Report contains two filters (Unprocessed a ınd Previously Processed) and one row for each air bill assigned in the {Assign Container to Shippe er} module.
-The row includes a Mark for Processing check box, the Airbill Number, Shipment Date, and
+A Shipping Manifest window displays either after the {Shipping Manifest} module is accessed or after a positive response is recorded to the IC Informed Consent Exclusion window.

+The upper portion of the Shipping Manifest Report contains two filters (Unprocessed and Previously Processed) and one row for each air bill assigned in the {Assign Container to Shipper} module.
+The row includes a Mark for Processing checkbox, the Airbill Number, Shipment Date, and Ship to Lab ID, and one checkbox to mark or unmark all air bills.

-The lower portion of the window includes the Shipment ID or airbill number, Shipment Date, Lab Name, Lab ID number, Address, Contact personnel, Survey Year, Container ID associated with the shipment ID, container Size, container Type, Test(s) associated with the container, and a list by Slot ID of the Sample/Vessel ID, Astro ID, and Date Collected.
+The lower portion of the window includes the Shipment ID or air bill number, Shipment Date, Lab Name, Lab ID number, Address, Contact personnel, Survey Year, Container ID associated with the shipment ID, container Size, container Type, Test(s) associated with the container, and a list by Slot ID of the Sample/Vessel ID, Astro ID, and Date Collected.